Kennedy station

-The station's main complex consists of four floors with wheelchair accessible entrances.
-The ground level is the bus terminal surrounded with ten platforms that serve eleven Toronto Transit Commission (TTC) bus routes.
+It was built as part of the extensions west to Kipling and east to this station.
+The station's main complex has four floors with wheelchair accessible entrances.
+The ground level is the bus terminal surrounded by ten platforms that serve 16 Toronto Transit Commission (TTC) bus routes.
 Wi-Fi service is available at this station.

+Kennedy station was previously the southern terminus of Line 3 Scarborough before it was permanently closed on July 24, 2023.
+The line was opened in 1985.
+The station's bus terminal is being expanded to handle replacement buses.

-Construction to expand the station began in 2017 to add a platform for the future Line 5 Eglinton, which will terminate at the station when its first phase opens in 2023.
-Further changes to the station are expected to take place during the 2020s as Line 3 is scheduled to be decommissioned and Line 2 is set to be extended to Scarborough City Centre.
-Until then, it will be the first station in the subway system to be an interchange for three lines.
+Construction to expand the station began in 2017 to add a platform for the future Line 5 Eglinton, which will terminate at the station when its first phase opens.

 Station complex

 The station is located south of Eglinton Avenue, east of Kennedy Road.
 The station complex consists of four levels.
-The S-series trains of Line 3 Scarborough ascend via a bridge to the platform located at the top level of the station complex.
-The ground floor (third floor) consists of ten bus platforms surrounding the main building.
-Four satellite pedestrian entrances to the station can be found at the South Parking Lot, next to the Don Montgomery Community Centre, at the service road of Eglinton Avenue, and the passenger pick-up and drop-off roundabout on Transway Crescent.
+Trains of the former Line 3 Scarborough previously ascended via a bridge to the platform located at the top level of the station complex.
+The ground floor (third floor, but labelled 2 in the elevator) consists of ten bus platforms surrounding the main building.
+Three satellite pedestrian entrances to the station can be found at the South Parking Lot, next to the Don Montgomery Community Centre, and the passenger pick-up and drop-off roundabout on Transway Crescent.
+(A fourth entrance, at the service road of Eglinton Avenue, was demolished in 2018 and no longer exists.)
 Below the ground level is the concourse that spans the length of the station, connecting to all pedestrian entrances.
 Below the concourse is the platform for subway trains on the Line 2 Bloor–Danforth.